How to uninstall Avast Antivirus

 Avast’s malware defences are sensitive to uninstallation attempts, as some viruses try to remove any antivirus software you have installed.
 We’re doing this for real, though, so click Yes here.
 If you don’t do so within 60 seconds, you’ll be taken back to the Avast uninstaller.

-Avast will now remove itself and prompt you to fill in an uninstallation survey.
-Feel free to click Skip the survey in small print at the bottom.
-You can’t cancel uninstallation at this point.
+Avast will now remove itself and prompt you to fill in an uninstallation survey or agree to a post-uninstall interview.
+You can’t skip this step or cancel uninstallation at this point.
+Opt for the survey and press next to pass through without interacting.

 The uninstaller will notify you when it’s finished.
 Click Restart computer to reboot and complete file removal.